JBallin/boggle/README.md

 *Note: ‘Qu’ counts as 2 letters.*

-—
+---

 Built by @JBallin and @CorriMori for their Q1 Project at Galvanize’s Web Development Bootcamp.

-This project uses HTML, CSS, JavaScript, Git & GitHub, the [Oxford Dictionaries API](https://developer.oxforddictionaries.com), Local Storage, Bootstrap, and Mocha/Chai tests.
+This project uses HTML, CSS, Bootstrap, JavaScript, Git, and GitHub.

+---

 <h3 align="center">Screenshots</h3>